hazemoalhalabi-ui/SAGAI/README.md

 ## 📊 Example Outputs

-Two pilot case studies are included:
+A pilot case study is included in the modules:
-- **Nice, France** – linear mixed-use corridor with dense housing
+- **Nice, France** – A linear urban corridor following the Paillon Valley, characterized by mixed land uses and dense social housing developments in the northern sector.
-- **Vienna, Austria** – low-density peri-urban hills and gardens

 SAGAI outputs:
 - `.gpkg` files for analysis